CEREBRAL VENOUS THROMBOSIS

 - there is no clear correlation between the location of pain and the site of thrombosis

-- impaired vision; papilledema carries the risk of permanent vision loss!
+- transient visual obscurations or vision loss; papilledema carries the risk of permanent vision loss!

-- present in 50-60% of intracranial thrombosis cases, most pronounced in thrombosis involving the sagittal and/or cavernous sinuses
+- most pronounced in thrombosis involving the sagittal and/or cavernous sinuses

 - altered level of consciousness or encephalopathy